Measles Outbreaks

 United States Measles Outbreaks 2023

 The US CDC reported 59 measles cases in 20 jurisdictions across the United States in 2023.
-The majority of these cases were related to unvaccinated international travelers in California, Colorado, the District of Columbia, Florida, Hawaii, Idaho, Illinois, Kentucky, Maryland, Missouri, New Jersey, New York City, Ohio, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, and Wisconsin.
+The majority of these cases involved unvaccinated international travelers in California, Colorado, the District of Columbia, Florida, Hawaii, Idaho, Illinois, Kentucky, Maryland, Missouri, New Jersey, New York City, Ohio, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, and Wisconsin.

 United States Measles Outbreaks 2022